Avi-Rathod/helmproj/templates/site-config/sas-open-source-config/python/README.md

 3. In addition to the volume attributes, you must have the following information:

-   * {{ PYTHON-EXECUTABLE }} - the name of the Python executable file (for example, python or python3.8)
+   * {{ values.PYTHON_EXECUTABLE }} - the name of the Python executable file (for example, python or python3.8)
-   * {{ PYTHON-EXE-DIR }} - the directory or partial path (relative to the mount) containing the executable (for example, /bin or /virt_environs/envron_dm1/bin).
+   * {{ values.PYTHON_EXE_DIR }} - the directory or partial path (relative to the mount) containing the executable (for example, /bin or /virt_environs/envron_dm1/bin).
 Note the mount point for your Python deployment should be its top level directory.
    * {{ SAS-EXTLANG-SETTINGS-XML-FILE }} - configuration file for enabling Python and R integration in CAS.
 This is only required if you are using Python with CMP or the EXTLANG package.
    * {{ SAS-EXT-LLP-PYTHON-PATH }} - list of directories to look for when searching for run-time shared libraries (similar to LD_LIBRARY_PATH)